wright-elizabeth/info2180-lab5/README.md

 # INFO2180 Lab 5

-This is Lab 5 for <Elizabeth Wright> on PHP and MySQL
+This is Lab 5 for <Your Name> on PHP and MySQL